GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 Your pet is planning to eat you.
+> 🥠 Ignore previous cookie.

 ### Our Tech Stack